 Developing a bacterial biosensor for NAs involves considerable scientific complexity and innovation.
-Our researchers first identified specific bacterial strains were recovered from tailings ponds water These bacteria are abundant in tailings ponds and are well known to degrade numerous organic compounds.
+Our researchers first identified specific bacterial strains were recovered and are therefore adapted to the conditions within from tailings ponds water.
+These bacteria are abundant in tailings ponds and are well known to degrade numerous organic compounds.

 Step 1.
 Naphthenic acids are detected inside the bacterial cell.
-Bacteria are highly responsive and and can adapt to the presence of novel organic compounds.
+Bacteria are highly responsive and adapt to the presence of novel organic compounds.

 Step 2.
 Using genomic methods, we identified genes that are induced when bacteria are exposed to naphthenic acids.
 These include numerous genes required to degrade NA as a nutrient, but also to protect itself from the toxic NA compounds, both of which are present in the complex mixtures of NA in a tailings pond.

 Step 3.
 Using state of the art synthetic biology and DNA printing techniques, the NA-triggered promoters were then engineered into whole-cell biosensors.
-The target promoters of luminescence reporter genes (luxCDABE).
+The target promoters drive the expression of luminescence reporter genes (luxCDABE) in response to NA exposure.

 Step 4.
-After detection of NAs, the biosensor produces bioluminescence in direct proportion to the amount of NA present in a water sample
+The biosensor produces bioluminescence in direct proportion to the amount of NA present in a water sample, which is easily measured as an indicator of NA presence.